vmware-archive/Drupal/README.md

   ```
  * Log into Drupal and enable the S3FS module from the modules menu.
 Verify that the S3FS Drupal module can connect to Riak-CS by navigating to Configuration < S3 File System Settings.
  * Configure filesystem default download type to "Amazon Simple Storage Service".
- * Configure a Drupal content type the contains a field that must be stored on a filesystem, such as an image field, to use "S3 File System" as the defaul tupload location.
+ * Configure a Drupal content type the contains a field that must be stored on a filesystem, such as an image field, to use "S3 File System" as the default upload location.